 If you have been charged with a weapons crime, our Lexington weapons charges lawyers at Suhre & Associates, LLC, are here to help you fight against these charges and bring peace back to you and your family.
-Call us for a free consultation at (859) 569-4014.
+Contact us for a free consultation at (859) 569-4014.

 Facing charges of any crime is a nerve-wracking experience.